stefanyuk/EPAM-Final-project/README.md

 * /employees/employee_id
   * GET - get employee with a given id in json format
-  * PUT - update employee with a given id
+  * PATCH - update employee with a given id
   * DELETE - delete employee with a given id
 ---
 * /departments